OniKrisNeptune/modifiedpythonbrainfuck/README.md

 # modifiedpythonbrainfuck
-Usage: upon running the file, it will ask you for four things:
+Usage: upon running the file, it will ask you if you want to proceed with defaukt settings . clicking enter will use them(30000 memory size and 255 cell size.

-Memory size:

-Cell size:

-Code:

-Input:

-Memory size is the length on the memory(the amount of cells)

-Cell size is the maximum value a cell can store (in base 10)

-Code is where you put the brainfuck code, all characters other than the brainfuck code are ignored

-input is where you write the input, in decimal and separated by spaces
+Entering anything other than enter will let you customize it.

+It will ask you to manually enter the memory and cell size.

+THE CELL SIZE IS THE MAXIMUM DECIMAL VALUE A CELL CAN HOLD.

+so 255 is equal to an 8 bit cell, but you can also enter 500, 195 or whatever your heart desires.

+Finally, it will ask you for the code and input.

+Into the "Code: " you enter well... the brainfuck code!

+and into the "Input: " you enter the input IN DECIMAL AND SEPARATED BY SPACES.

 This interpreter uses wrap around

 to-do:

-add a "Default" option, with 30000 memory size and 255 cell size

 make it print out the amount of instructions executed